CodeMaster7000/Domain-Information-Extractor/README.md

-# Domain-Information-Extractor
+# Domain Information Extractor

-A simple JavaScript script to extract domain information from a URL.
+A simple JavaScript script to extract domain information from an inputted URL.